 Saliva test for cancer?
 Capture new ideas cancer markers

-Closely related to the sialylated glycan (the SGs) occurrence, progression and metastasis of variouss with abnormal expression, and have been widely used in clinical biomarkers.
+Closely related to the sialylated glycan (the SGs) occurrence, progression and metastasis of various tumors with abnormal expression, and sialylated glycoproteins have been widely used in clinical cancer biomarkers.
 However, identification and comprehensive analysis of SGs is very complex, urgent need for a new, effective way to capture the SGs from biological samples.
 Recently, Dalian Institute of Chemical Physics the brainchild of Liang and Yan Qing light team reported a novel dynamic Schiff base hydrolysis of covalent chemical strategies for accurate capture SGs. combined with traditional static affinity and irreversible chemical bonds of different strategies, this study dynamic covalent chemistry strategies, use glucopyranoside – Schiff base-modified silicone established a highly specific and efficient, mild, reversible the SG capture method, then, the researchers detailed story behind the story of the Schiff base hydrolysis, showing the unique advantages of dynamic covalent chemistry sugar proteomics and biomolecular sensing in promoting the sugar proteomics development of sialic acid and sensing means, the development of cancer biomarkers also have a more substantial prospects.

 The basic principle is as follows: 1b, 4-formylphenyl -D- glucopyranose and (3-aminopropyl) – imidization glucopyranoside formed between the trimethoxysilane-modified silicone – Schiff base-modified silicone material (Glu-Schiff base @ SiO2).
 In effect the biological sample SGs Schiff base hydrolysis of precursor amine complex formed and SG- reagent Glu, Glu ordered self-assembly can further facilitate the hydrolysis reaction, to enable efficient enrichment of the biological sample.
 Under the action of ammonia, and the reverse reaction can be carried out, in order to achieve non-destructive recovery of the sample.